haudiobe/5GVideo/README.md

 _____

-# 2. downloading content from the reference server
+# 2. Downloading content from the reference server

 The `download.py` script downloads content from the public [content server](https://dash-large-files.akamaized.net/WAVE/3GPP/5GVideo/).